CrazyFedde/docs/commands.md

 <a name="source"></a>
 ### Source

-Gives you the source code for the Bot, or the code for a given command.
+Gives you the source code for the bot, or the code for a given command.

 #### Usage